Yiqiuuuuuu/About-AngularJS/README.md

 | ng-transclude      | Specifies a point to insert transcluded elements.                                                                 |
 | ng-value           | Specifies the value of an input element.                                                                          |

-## AngularJS Directives on HTML Elements
+## :green_heart:AngularJS Directives on HTML Elements
 | Element  | Description                                                    |
 |----------|----------------------------------------------------------------|
 | a        | AngularJS modifies the \<a> element's default behaviors.        |